paid for by your local Italian Health Service office (ASL)

 In Italy, the ASL office must decide within 20 days, after which the request will be considered accepted.

-Once it arrives at the orthopaedic shop, the shop employees will need to adapt Opponent to your foot.
+The shop employees will need to adapt Opponent to your foot.
 There are rules to follow, an instruction booklet, and YouTube tutorials that help this step go smoothly: wearing Opponent from morning to evening cannot and should not be a nuisance.

 We will advise the professional to have you try it on initially without irreversibly modifying it, and to contact us by telephone if in doubt.